-One of the most common reasons people are struggling to buy their own home is juggling existing debt while trying to finance a home loan.
+One of the most common reasons people are struggling to buy or build their own home is juggling existing debt while trying to finance a home loan.
 Emergencies or accidentally spending more than you earn on a credit card can easily lead to accumulating debt.
 Nowadays, it is even typical to be repaying multiple debts at the same time, which can feel very stressful.
 Research has shown people with multiple credit cards are especially vulnerable to accumulating persistent debt.
 This is where debt consolidation comes in.

 In this article we explain how debt consolidation works and what are the benefits and risks of choosing it as a financial strategy.

 Intrinsically, debt consolidation is a financial strategy that can be helpful for people who have multiple individual debts that they are currently struggling to pay.
 It is a method where multiple individual debts are consolidated into a single debt.